TunnelBear vs CyberGhost: A Bear and a Ghost Duke It Out in 2023

 Although the annual pricing is solid, it’s still about on par with contenders like NordVPN and is more expensive annually than TunnelBear.
-The two- and three-year options are where CyberGhost’s pricing really shines, with the three-year option being one of the most affordable on the market on a monthly cost basis.
+The two-year option is where CyberGhost’s pricing really shines, being one of the most affordable on the market on a monthly cost basis.

 All the plans offered allow for seven simultaneous connections and unlimited bandwidth.
 To help ease the concerns of those who are worried about putting down such a big lump sum for a long-term VPN commitment, CyberGhost offers a free trial as well as a generous refund policy.

 The free trial is 24 hours and limits certain features, such as the ad-blocker.
 It also puts you into a queue when you try to connect to the trial, which claims to be 2,500 users long and takes about a minute before you are connected.

 The refund policy has two parts to it.
 For those who only purchase a single-month subscription, you are given 14 days to receive a full refund.
 If you subscribe for six months or greater, you have a 45-day period to decide if the VPN is right for you and to get your money back (find out how to get a CyberGhost refund).
 For payment methods, CyberGhost accepts credit cards, PayPal and BitPay.